Good and Bad Passwords How-To

 Until the late 1980's UNIX systems stored user's encrypted passwords,

-hashes are generated by using the user supplied plain text
+hashes are generated by using a user entered, plain text

-password as a key to an encryption algorithm that encrypts a
+password as a key to an encryption algorithm.
+This encrypts a

-constant and creates a resulting gibberish string (hash) which is
+constant and creates a resulting unique gibberish string (hash) which is

 saved.
 When the user next logs in, their password is passed